England v Italy - Six Nations

 From a union point of view, any region in the country that doesn’t house a professional team is an area that needs the game promoted to increase interest and recruitment.

-A major international played locally can create the enthusiasm for local clubs and and can increase participation, particularly if England do well at the World Cup.
+A major international played locally can create the enthusiasm for local clubs and schools and can increase participation, particularly if England do well at the World Cup.
 The hard part is keeping them playing and that’s where a local Premiership club should step in and encourage the sport in their region.

 All the efforts the RFU have made to help Carnegie survive in the second tier of professionalism must be in the hope they can re-establish themselves and push for the Premiership, but if that door is closed it is likely they will fold in the near future and the game in Yorkshire will continue to decline.